jaihuni/Team-Cook/DP5 report/main report.md

 #### Usability Problems

+##### Overall UI

+- The meaning of 'Recipe Suggestion' is ambiguous.
+(P3)
+- Two identical 'Recipe Suggestion' button confuse user.
+(P3)
+- Going to Home or previous page does not work as user's intention (P3)

+##### Recipe Suggestion page

 - Thought the 'Recipe Finding' title above the Search input meant that the user should search for recipes, instead of ingredients.
-(Recipe Suggestion page) (P4)
+(P4)
 - Didn't notice the Add Set function.
-(Recipe Suggestion page) (P4)
+(P4)

-- Initially thought the numbers next to the ingredients meant calories, i.e., took time to notice the ingredient units.
-(Recipe Optimizing page) (P4)
+##### Recipe Optimizing page

 - Didn't realize the Cooking Time bar could be moved.
-(Recipe Optimizing page) (P4)
+(P4)
 - Didn't notice the numbers on either side of the Cooking Time bar (26, 36) meant the maximum and minimum cooking time.
-(Recipe Optimizing page) (P4)
+(P4)
+- Initially thought the numbers next to the ingredients meant calories, i.e., took time to notice the ingredient units.
+(P4)
 - Was initially confused by the checkboxes; didn't know the why there were checks instead of bullets or numbers to the left of the individual instructions.
-(Recipe Optimizing page) (P4)
+(P3, P4)

 #### High-level Reflections

+Users frequently go ahead of the guidance, or fall behind of it while not knowing what to do.

 ## Studio Reflections